reinaldogpn/windows-post-install/README.md

 # win_post_install.bat

 This batch script automatically installs the programs I use in my PC, runs updates and apply some personal preferences.
-Tested on **Windows 10** & **Windows 11**.
+Tested on **Windows 10**.

 ### Winget